pr4s4di/Technical-Test-LIF/README.md

-# Flutter Technical Test: Todo App with Authentication
+# Technical Test: Todo App with Authentication

 ## 📋 Overview
 Hello!
 Thank you for your interest in the **Fullstack Engineer** position.